avm2108/intrepid-swe6733/README.md

 - Intrepid's stakeholders include end-users, the product owner, and the Intrepid development team members.

 ## Product Backlog
-- Our team decided to use Jira as our primary tool for task tracking throughoout the project.
+- Our team decided to use Jira as our primary tool for task tracking throughout the project.
 The product backlog can be found here https://intrepidemerg.atlassian.net/jira/software/projects/IN/boards/1/backlog

 1. Ordering Rationale